hzeller/bidi-tee/README.md

 Bi-directional tee
 ==================

 Bi-directional tee.
-Essentially observing bi-directional stdin/stdout/stderr chatter while invoking a client program and while forwarding as usual like a bi-directional pipe, but also writing all of them into a binary file containing all channels and timestamps that then can be looked at with the bidi-tee-print program.
+Observing bi-directional stdin/stdout/stderr chatter while invoking a client program and while forwarding as usual like a bi-directional pipe, but also writing all of them into a binary file containing all channels and timestamps that then can be looked at with the bidi-tee-print program.
+So it behaves like the Unix [tee] utility, but in both directions.

 Useful to debug communication with a subprocess communicating via stdin/stdout.